Kodacolor (still photography): Kodacolor

-Kodacolor is a color negative film that was manufactured by Eastman Kodak between 1942 and 1963.
+The original Kodacolor is a color negative film that was manufactured by Eastman Kodak between 1942 and 1963.
 It was the first color negative film that they marketed.

 When introduced, Kodacolor was sold with the cost of processing the film included, but prints were ordered separately.
 Both the film and processing procedures were revised through the years.
 The speed was increased to 32/16° in the 1950s.

 After Kodak lost its anti-trust case in 1954, starting in 1955 processing was no longer included in the price of Kodacolor.
 Kodak made the processing information (by then C-22 process) and chemicals available to other film processing labs.

 While Kodacolor film was normally daylight balanced, for a while starting in 1956 it was balanced in-between daylight and tungsten, to allow use indoors, or with clear flash bulbs.
 This film used the prefix CU.
 This was not a great success, and the film returned to daylight balance a few years later.

 Kodacolor was also available in Type A, balanced for 3400K photolamps.
 A suffix of A on the type number indicated Type A, such as C828A.

 In 1958, Kodak made Kodacolor available in the 35 mm format.
 Prior to that, the only 35mm color film it offered was Kodachrome.